shurcooL/githubv4/README.md

 }
 ```

-And call `client.Query`, passing a pointer to it:
+Then call `client.Query`, passing a pointer to it:

 ```Go
 err := client.Query(context.Background(), &query, nil)